nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    This enhancement allows doctors to create, delete, and edit tags, providing flexibility to personalize patient categorization.
    It enables doctors to define tags that align with their specific needs, improving patient management and enhancing the overall efficiency of the system.

-6. **Adding an end time to the Date feature:** Currently, the app allows only the start time and date, preventing duplicate `DATE_TIME` entries.
+6. **Adding an end time to the `date` feature:** Currently, the app allows only the start time and date, preventing duplicate `DATE_TIME` entries.
 Adding an end time enables users to define precise appointment durations, helping to prevent overlapping and double-booked slots.
 It improves scheduling clarity, allowing for better time management and conflict prevention, especially for managing busy schedules.

 7. **Warn user that date entered is in the past:**
 Currently, the user is allowed to enter an appointment date and time from the past because this function is meant to be for easy reference of information, so the user might want to add past patients and their last appointment.
 However, in the future, an enhancement can be added where the user is warned when a past date or time in the added.
-For example, 'WARNING: Date and time that was added has already passed.'
+For example, `WARNING: Date and time that was added has already passed.`

 8. **Specific error message about date and time format:**